 What is the Golden Ratio of New vs Returning Users in eCommerce?

-New vs returning users is one of the first metrics you see when opening Google Analytics.
-This figure is there at the top, because it is one of the best indications of how your business is performing.
+The new vs returning users metric in Google Analytics is one of the first metrics you see when opening the platform.
+This figure is located at the top because it provides one of the best indications of how your business is performing.

 Understanding your new vs returning users ratio will help you fine tune the essentials of your success.
 When answering the above question, it is perhaps a good idea to start by defining each user.